-The academic year of the University consists of a long session and a summer session.
-The long session is divided into the fall semester and the spring semester.
+The academic year of the university consists of a fall semester, spring semester, and a summer session.
 Each semester consists of fifteen weeks of classes and one week of final examinations.
 Within each fall and spring semester are courses taught in the first eight weeks only and the second eight weeks only.
 The summer session is a compressed semester of approximately 10 - 11 weeks (depending on the Julian calendar) divided into two short sessions, each five to six weeks in length.

-Advising Holds
+Advising Holds (Alpine only)

-All undergraduate students are required to meet with their academic advisors for scheduling prior to the start of each new semester.
-Students must meet with their academic advisor to complete any registration process.
+All undergraduate students are required to meet with their academic advisors prior registering for each new semester.
+Students who are not college ready in all areas must meet with their academic advisor to complete any registration process.